- Educational Pathways

 The most common reported challenge is finding time to dedicate to the team.
 A related challenge is finding a common time when all members of the team are available to meet on a regular basis.
 To address this, many team leaders are now designating a specific time to meet prior to selecting team members – this ensures that everyone who applies for the team will be available at the same time.
 Some faculty have noted that they would like to see students take more initiative around the project, acknowledging that some students require mentorship and a bit of prodding in order to feel comfortable with the expectations inherent in participating on a project team.

 Each theme has both a theme leader (in some cases two co-leaders) and a theme administrator that are available to answer questions and assist team leaders.
+Theme administrators also work with team leaders to manage student recruitment and enrollment and administer funding.
 Team resources provide guidance and simplify the process of leading a team.
 Team leaders might also consider inviting a graduate student or post-doc to join the team to help organize the team and mentor students.